PagerDuty/developer-docs/docs/app-integration-development/09-Classic-User-OAuth-Auth-Code-Grant.md

 tags: [app-integration-development]
 ---

-# OAuth 2.0: Authorization Code Grant Flow
+# Classic User OAuth: Authorization Code Grant Flow

 <!-- theme:warning -->
 > ### This flow is for server-side apps
 > A client_secret should be treated as a password or private_key and not be stored in public code.
-> If you're working on an a mobile app or in-browser app, please use the [PKCE flow](../../docs/app-integration-development/10-OAuth-2-PKCE.md).
+> If you're working on an a mobile app or in-browser app, please use the [PKCE flow](../../docs/app-integration-development/10-Classic-User-OAuth-PKCE.md).

-[Create an app](../../docs/app-integration-development/03-Register-an-App.md) to get access to OAuth 2.0 credentials.
+[Create an app](../../docs/app-integration-development/03-Register-an-App.md) to get access to Classic User OAuth credentials.

 PagerDuty supports OAuth 2.0’s [Authorization Code Grant](https://tools.ietf.org/html/rfc6749#section-4.1) flow for third-party applications to obtain access tokens from PagerDuty and utilizes the following endpoints: